 A. Playoff Player Participation Rules.
-The player participation rules set forth in II.A. shall continue to apply in the playoffs.
+The player participation rules set forth in II.A. shall continue to apply in the playoffs (i.e. - all players must sit out once before any player sits out twice).
 The rules relating to position assignment, rotation and skill positions are modified as set forth herein.
-Except in the event of a tie-breaker, a player cannot play a specific skill position (QB, RB,WR) for more than one half of a game.
-While a player cannot play the same skill position throughout the game, he or she can play two different skill positions during one specific game.
-Players may be assigned the same non-skill position throughout the game.
+Except in the event of a tie-breaker, a player cannot play a specific skill position (QB, RB, WR) for more than one half of a game (teams utilize two RB's in 8-player lineup divisions, there is no WR, and thus a player can only play the RB position once).
+While a player cannot play the same skill position throughout the game, he or she can play two different skill position throughout the game.
 Teams are permitted to follow the same rotation of players throughout the playoffs.
 The Player Rotation Forms must be exchanged with the Head Coaches as well as the Field Commissioner.
 Once this form has been exchanged no changes will be allowed for that game.
 All players must play a minimum of one half on Offense and one-half on Defense.